damianfanaro/damianfanaro.github.io/_posts/2015-04-06-markdown-cheat-sheet.md

 </pre>
 ```

-### Syntax highlighting
+### Syntax Highlighting

-GFM, or "GitHub Flavored " also supports syntax highlighting.
+GFM, or "GitHub Flavored" also supports syntax highlighting.
 To activate it, simply add the file extension of the language you want to use directly after the first code "fence", ` ``` js `, and syntax highlighting will automatically be applied in the rendered HTML.
 For example, to apply syntax highlighting to JavaScript code:

 <pre>
 ``` javascript